Naomi Savage: Career

 During her career Savage received an award from the Cassandra Foundation in 1970, and a photography fellowship from the National Endowment for the Arts in 1971.
 In 1976 she received the silver award from the Art Directors Club.
 Later in life, Savage returned to live in Princeton, where she died.

-Savage was heavily influence by her uncle, Man Ray, prompting her to experiment with the medium of photography, combining traditional techniques with more unusual processes, including some of her own design.
+Savage was heavily influenced by her uncle, Man Ray, prompting her to experiment with the medium of photography, combining traditional techniques with more unusual processes, including some of her own design.
 She worked extensively with photogravure and photoengraving, transforming these mechanical printing techniques to be used for aesthetic effects rather than duplication.

-Unlike many photographers, Savage considered the metal plate that photographs are etched on to be a work of art in its own right.
-She pioneered the use of using the photographic metal plate to produce a three dimensional form with a metallic surface.
+Unlike many photographers, Savage considered the metal plates upon which photographs are etched to be works of art in their own right.
+She pioneered using the photographic metal plate to produce a three-dimensional form with a metallic surface.

-Savage explored variations in color and texture in her work often by using inked and intaglio relief prints.
-Many of her works were created by combining media such as collage, negative images, texture screening, multiple exposure, photograms, solarization, toning, printing on metallic foils.
-Her works focus on a variety of subject matter and imagery, which has included portraits, landscapes, human figures, mannequins, masks, toys, kitchen utensils, dental and ophthalmological equipment.
+Savage explored variations in color and texture in her work, often by using inked and intaglio relief prints.
+Many of her works were created by combining media such as collage, negative images, texture screening, multiple exposure, photograms, solarization, toning, and printing on metallic foils.
+Her works focus on a variety of subject matter and imagery, including portraits, landscapes, human figures, mannequins, masks, toys, kitchen utensils, and dental and ophthalmological equipment.